Avatar of Paul PlanchonPaul Planchon

 I don’t really like this.
 But for now I’m accepting it because the developer XP is incredible and I’m still in the free tier.
 If I were to upgrade the tier, I think I would want to be able to sign my token on my end, meaning that I would want to have access to my JWKS (to avoid the request round trip, is it possible ?).

-The last piece of engineering I did to make Karnet fast was to avoid all the basic spinner you can find in a normal SPA app.
-Loader and skeleton are the plague of any good software: they look ugly and make you loose time.
+The last piece of engineering I did to make Karnet fast was to avoid all the basic spinners you can find in a normal SPA app.
+Loaders and skeletons are the plague of any good software: they look ugly and make you lose time.
 When you click on a link you want to have the data loaded instantly.

 Everything which should not have a spinner, should not have one.
 If you have a way to avoid it, follow this way.